SjxSubham/JOB-SEEK/README.md

 ### Authentication

 The platform uses Clerk for authentication.
-To access protected endpoints, include the session token in the request headers:
+To access protected endpoints, include the session token in the request headers (modify youself as per the requirements):

 ```javascript
 headers: {